yaronvel/smart_contracts/mixer/README.md

 1. `get_deal_state`.
 Returns the state of the deal (0 if the deal was never created).
 2. `get_deal_status`.
 Returns the parameters of a deal.

+The contract was deployed and partially tested in Ethereum's testnet.
+An honest deal with three parties who deposit 0.01, 0.02 and 0.04 Ether can be viewed [here](http://testnet.etherscan.io/address/0x69959957894d25adac7ca8ebe65ada16d85072be) (note that the contract balance is 0).
+A dishonest deal can be viewed [here](http://testnet.etherscan.io/address/0x9315e8f087b9a4df0ea1dc8e19ec641de4c19c03) (note that the contract balance is positive).

 ## Disclaimer
 This project is a proof of concept as part of the author's academic research and it is presented only to raise academic discussion on the subject.